Accountant’s USA Crypto Tax Guide

 When does crypto trigger Income Tax?

-With Capital Gains Tax out the way - let’s move on to Income Tax.
+With Capital Gains Tax out of the way - let’s move on to Income Tax.

 The simplest way to think about when crypto may trigger Income Tax is whenever an investor is earning new tokens as a result of their activities - this is more likely to be viewed as additional income by the IRS and subject to Income Tax.